anyscale/madewithml.github.io/docs/courses/mlops/labeling.md

 With our datasets, we may often notice a data imbalance problem where a range of continuous values (regression) or certain classes (classification) may have insufficient amounts of data to learn from.
 This becomes a major issue when training because the model will learn to generalize to the data available and perform poorly on regions where the data is sparse.
 There are several techniques to mitigate data imbalance, including [resampling](https://github.com/scikit-learn-contrib/imbalanced-learn){:target="_blank"} (oversampling from minority classes / undersampling from majority classes), account for the [data distributions via the loss function](baselines.md#data-imbalance){:target="_blank"} (since that drives the learning process), etc.

-!!! questions "How can we do better?"
+!!! question "How can we do better?"

     The techniques above *indirectly* address data imbalance by manipulating parts of the data / system.
 What's the best solution to data imbalance?